 From 10am to 5pm there will be a friendly group of current Univ undergraduates to welcome you, tell you about student life, share their experiences of applying to Oxford, and answer your questions.
 The undergraduates will be taking visitors on tours of the College at regular intervals throughout the day – there’s no need to book, just turn up and let us know you’d like to have a tour.
 Get a peek inside a range of our student accommodation; see the dining hall, library, common room and more.

 Meet our Tutors

 As well as meeting our students, we aim to offer the opportunity for visitors to meet a subject representative alongside other prospective applicants.
 It’s the perfect opportunity to ask questions and find out more details about the course in an informal setting.
 There is no need to book a place for these sessions, but tutors will be available at different times throughout the middle of the day period (12.15-2.15pm).
-Some are hosted at the departments but most are hosted in College.
-For in-College meetings guests will need to come to the welcome desk (5 minutes before for non-drop-in meetings) to be directed to the appropriate room.
+Further details of subject meetings will be available nearer the time.

 Talks and workshops

 There will be a series of talks and workshops on offer to prospective applicants, parents and teachers during the afternoon.
 Interested visitors should come to the College “Welcome Desk” to be taken to the appropriate rooms.
-The talks we have on offer in 2019 are:
+The talks ran in 2019 were:

 - 2.30- 3.15pm – “Making a Competitive Application, and Q&A”, with Dr Andrew Bell, Univ’s Senior Tutor